qwertie/btree-typescript/readme.md

 ### Benchmarks and size tracking

-- Run `npm run benchmark` (see `bench/README.md`) to execute the existing comparison harness, which now exercises both the core tree and the diff-enabled advanced build.
+- Run `npm run benchmark` (see `bench/README.md`) to execute the existing comparison harness, which now exercises both the core tree and the diff-enabled extended build.
-- Run `npm run size-report` (see `size/README.md`) after `npm run build` to print raw/minified/gzip sizes for `core`, `advanced`, and the default entry point.
+- Run `npm run size-report` (see `size/README.md`) after `npm run build` to print raw/minified/gzip sizes for `core`, `extended`, and the default entry point.

 ### Additional operations supported on this B+ tree ###